mtollefsen/notebooks/README.md

-# Overwatch-League-Data-Cleanup
+# Overwatch League Data Cleanup
-SQL (specifically SQLite) code that I used to clean and organize data from the Overwatch League.
+SQL (specifically SQLite) code that I used to clean and organize data from the Overwatch League (OWL).

 The original source of the raw data can be found here: https://overwatchleague.com/en-us/statslab under "Download the Data" near the bottom.

-## Before
+### Before
 ![Overwatch League Data raw](https://user-images.githubusercontent.com/97869630/152226888-bdc4aa8b-30c1-4126-bbae-a083f2b9c8ba.PNG)

 4,958,301 rows of data from 14 CSV files<br>